ResistancePlatform/resnode/DockerREADME.md

 12. You should now see: ***Configuration for testnet node saved.
 Setup complete!***

 ### Start up your node
 You are now ready to start up your masternode!
-Let's install PM2 so that the process handling is easier.
 1. First stop the Resistance core and resnode containers, if they are still running. . .
 2. Now start them both up via docker-compose. . .
+3.

 ### Viewing your Connectivity